MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ## Controls
 You can stop and start playback using the "Boot" button that is present on most development boards.

+## UI
+You can connect a <a href="https://www.adafruit.com/product/1312">NeoPixel</a> LED to pin 32.
+Its currently not doing much except blinking while wifi is connecting.

 ## Connecting the I2S codec